19hours/sg-statutes/Acts/Energy Conservation Act.md

 (b) require by notice in writing the attendance before himself of any person within the limits of Singapore, who, from information given or otherwise, appears to be acquainted with the facts and circumstances of matters under this Part, and that person shall attend as required;

-(c) require any person to furnish any information or produce any book, document or copy thereof in the possession of that person and, without payment, inspect, keep, copy or take extracts from such book or document.
+(c) require any person to furnish any information or produce any book, document or copy of such book or document in the possession of that person and, without payment, inspect, keep, copy or take extracts from such book or document.

 (2) Any person examined under this section shall be bound to state truly what he knows of the facts and circumstances concerning matters under this Part, except that he need not say anything that might expose him to a criminal charge, penalty or forfeiture.